getsentry/integration-platform-example/docs/webhooks/event-webhooks.md

 Broadly, the steps in handling these webhooks are as follows:

 1. Verify the signature.
-The authorization comes from verifying the request signature with the shared
+The authorization comes from verifying the request signature with the shared secret
    - [Python Signature Verification](../../backend-py/src/api/middleware/verify_sentry_signature.py)
    - [TypeScript Signature Verification](../../backend-ts/src/api/middleware/verifySentrySignature.ts)
 2. Logging the type of webhook the application is receiving before handling it.
 This is helpful just for debugging and sanity checking.